kkavon/SQACA/Handbook.md

 4. Not reviewing or adjusting estimates as new information emerges: Failing to revisit and adjust current estimates as the project continues to progresses can result in misaligned expectations and wasted resources.
 Regularly review and update estimates to ensure the team remains on track and aligned with the project's goals.

+Common Themes:

+1. Collaboration: Involving the entire team in the estimation process ensures more accurate and balanced results.

+2. Task Decomposition: Breaking down tasks into smaller, more manageable units helps improve estimation accuracy and project management.

+3. Relative Estimation: Using methods like story points or T-shirt sizing allows for better flexibility and accuracy in task estimation.

+4. Continuous Adjustment: Revisiting and adjusting estimates throughout the project lifecycle is essential for staying aligned with project goals and adapting to changes.

+5. Learning from History: Analyzing past estimation successes and shortcomings can help improve future estimation accuracy.

 Code Reviews

 Introduction: